Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Discussion

 Given the high fidelity and exceptional efficiency of PDMD, chemical reactions in some large systems can be explored.
 One of them is the proton transfer in aqueous solutions.
-The energy barrier for proton transfer in liquid water is known to be as small as $\sim$1 kcal/mol, which is approximately the energy difference between a solvated Eigen and a solvated Zundel cation.\cite{swanson2007proton} More interestingly, the proton transfer proceeds through the Grotthuss mechanism, wherein a transferring proton is passed from one water molecule to another by breaking a hydrogen bond and forming another without the need for atomic displacement.
+The energy barrier for proton transfer in liquid water is known to be as small as $\sim$1 kcal/mol, which is approximately the energy difference between a solvated Eigen and a solvated Zundel cation.\cite{swanson2007proton} More interestingly, the proton transfer proceeds through the Grotthuss mechanism, wherein a transferring proton is passed from one water molecule to another by breaking a hydrogen bond and forming another without requiring atomic displacement.
 This unique necessity of dynamic bonding topology invalidates the application of conventional empirical force fields with fixed chemical bonds.
-Therefore, proton transfer in aqueous solutions can be only treated by the computationally demanding AIMD or a slightly more cost-effective semi-empirical multi-state empirical valence bond (MS-EVB) theory\cite{wu2008improved}, which was parameterized to reproduce the quantum PES for protonated water dimer and tetramer.
-Nevertheless, MS-EVB's significantly underestimated proton diffusion coefficient\cite{wu2008improved} suggests an incomplete representation of the proton transfer reaction coordinate due to the missing solvation shell during its parameterization, which our data-driven PDMD can mitigate through a sufficient sampling of fully solvated protonated water molecules under arbitrary pH.
-In fact, PDMD would be especially useful for high-pH simulations, which demand a vast number of water molecules.
-Another system that will benefit from PDMD is aqueous solutions containing anions.
-Anions are typically polarizable due to their rather diffuse electronic wavefunctions\cite{simons2008molecular}, making the many-body London dispersion interactions particularly prominent despite the strong screening effect in water.
-On that account, polarizable force fields\cite{warshel2007polarizable} have to be adopted to account for the mutual polarization of anions through a self-consistent approach, which notably comprises its numerical advantages over AIMD.
+Therefore, proton transfer in aqueous solutions can only be treated by the computationally demanding AIMD or a slightly more cost-effective semi-empirical multi-state empirical valence bond (MS-EVB) theory\cite{wu2008improved}, which was parameterized to reproduce the quantum PES for protonated water dimer and tetramer.
+Nevertheless, MS-EVB's significantly underestimated proton diffusion coefficient\cite{wu2008improved} suggests an incomplete representation of the proton transfer reaction coordinate due to the missing solvation shell during its parameterization, which our data-driven PDMD can overcome through a sufficient sampling of fully solvated protonated water molecules under arbitrary pH.
+In fact, PDMD would be especially useful for low $[H^{+}]$ simulations, which demand a vast number of water molecules.
+Aqueous solutions containing anions are another class of systems that will benefit from PDMD.
+Anions are typically polarizable due to their rather diffuse electronic wavefunctions, making the many-body London dispersion interactions particularly prominent despite the strong screening effect in water.
+On that account, polarizable force fields\cite{warshel2007polarizable} have to be adopted to account for the mutual polarization of anions through a self-consistent approach, which notably compromises their numerical advantages over AIMD.
 By contrast, our potential-free PDMD naturally encodes the many-body interactions as much as is allowed by the statistical sampling of a chemical system with non-additive couplings, which are also critical in molecular solids\cite{jansen1962systematic} and biological systems\cite{ejtehadi2004three}.
 To address these challenges, we plan to refine our PDMD model by leveraging hypergraphs to capture the many-body nature of dispersion forces.
 In this approach, a hyperedge would connect all atoms involved in a particular collective interaction, thereby more accurately reflecting the many-body correlations than a simple pairwise graph.
-In summary, PDMD outperforms the current state-of-the-art approaches in machine learning molecular dynamics by offering chemically adaptive aggregators and lays a solid foundation for future improvements through enhanced expressiveness and generalization of chemical hypergraphs\cite{konstantinova2001application}, particularly for chemical reactions.\cite{jost2019hypergraph}
+In summary, PDMD outperforms the current state-of-the-art approaches in machine learning molecular dynamics by offering chemically adaptive aggregators.
+It lays a solid foundation for future improvements through enhanced expressiveness and generalization of chemical hypergraphs\cite{konstantinova2001application}, particularly for chemical reactions in large systems, given PDMD's linear computational cost with respect to system size.